Bi-parameter Potential theory and Carleson measures for the Dirichlet space on the bidisc: Concluding remarks

 \section{Concluding remarks}

 We have characterized the Carleson measures for the Dirichlet space using, as in Stegenga's \cite{stegenga1980}, a Strong Capacitary Inequality.
 In the one-parameter case, other characterizations can be given.
 In \cite{ars2002} and \cite{kermansawyer1988}, the Carleson measures for $\DDD(\DD)$ are defined in terms of two, seemingly different, \it one-box testing \rm conditions, in which the advantage is that they have to be verified for single Carleson boxes, and not unions thereof.
 The disadvantage is that the measure $\mu$, unlike in the capacitary condition, appears on both sides of the testing inequality.
-A direct proof of the equivalence of the two conditions can be obtained by means of the Muckenhoupt-Wheeden inequality \cite{MW74}.
-In the bi-parameter case, one-box testing conditions might not suffice: the case of the Hardy space, with the counterexampe of Lennart Carleson \cite{carleson1974} and the theorem of Alice Chang \cite{chang1979} concerning Carleson measures, suggests that multiple box conditions might be needed.

 The bi-parameter non-linear case, $1<p<\infty$, could also be considered; the space under scrutiny would be the tensor product of two copies of an analytic Besov space.
 The one dimensional case was considered for example in \cite{wu99} and \cite{ars2002}.
 Here, we think that the needed tool is a bi-parameter version of Wolff's inequality \cite{HW83}, which could be considered as one half of the Muckenhoupt-Wheeden inequality.
 With that at hand, one could extend a sizeable portion of the potential theory we have developed here to the non-linear case.